Omega 3 Algae Oil DHA+ EPA 100 ml

 What is the TOTOX value of the algae oil and how high is it?

 The TOTOX (TOTal OXidation) value is used to assess the oxidative spoilage (caused by oxygen contact) of a fat or oil.

 The lower the TOTOX value, the fresher the oil (because the lower the progress of oxidation).

-A high TOTOX value indicates an already advanced oxidation of the oil, which is then often colloquially perceived as "rancid" or "spoiled".
+If the TOTOX value is high, it can be assumed that the oil has advanced oxidation, which is then often colloquially perceived as "rancid" or "spoiled".

 The TOTOX value should preferably always be below 10, then the oil is considered fresh.
 From a value of 26, the oil is considered oxidized / spoiled.

 The pure algae oil is also tested for the TOTOX value directly after production for each batch.
-On average, this value is 2-5.
+On average, our batches show a value of 2-5.

 Where does the raw material for the algae oil, i.e. the microalgae Schizochytrium sp. come from?

 The raw material for the microalgae, i.e. Schizochytrium sp. algae, comes from the USA.